 Does the Better Bones and Balance Program Help Prevent Bone Loss in the Hip and Spine?

-Their study appeared online in October 2011 in the article “The influence of participation in Better Bones and Balance™ on skeletal health: evaluation of a community-based exercise program to reduce fall and fracture risk.”
-The article will soon be published in Osteoporosis International.
+Their study appeared online in the article “The influence of participation in Better Bones and Balance™ on skeletal health: evaluation of a community-based exercise program to reduce fall and fracture risk.”
+The article is published in Osteoporosis International.

 Participants in this study included women who were recruited from BBB classes (n=69) and compared to control subjects who were relatively inactive or sedentary (n=46).
 The total sample age of these women was 69 + 7.7 years old.